 All this is spectacularly quote-worthy, and Lagerfeld knows it.
 There’s a reason he dresses like an unholy combo of cowpoke, Teutonic Thomas Jefferson and Spanish fan dancer.
 There’s a reason he’s still relevant at his cryogenic age of 147.
 The man’s a master media manipulator.
 Of course he clothed punk-rock porker Beth Ditto, despite his hatred of the non-skeletal: She herself fascinates the media and is a hugely magnetic personality, and he wanted some of that sugar by association.
 Thankfully, she herself seems to understand her place in cyclic, disposable high fashion: She told the New York Times that he made fat-phobic comments to her, though he also called her “an extreme beauty.”
 Ditto knows she’s merely a pet, a token, but apparently has the perspective to get what she wants out of the relationship.
 “What if, come tomorrow, he hates me?” she told Scotland on Sunday.
 “Well, I don’t really care because he’s not my friend.
 It’s not like a break-up.
 He’s just a person who makes dresses for me sometimes…I wouldn’t say he’s a really cool person but he’s a really cool artist.
 I appreciate a lot of art by really shitty people.
 And I’m not so weak to think that this is going to last or they’re going to love me forever.”
 So, yay for mutual using.
 And yes, I’m depressing myself.

 Where I’m going with this: I suspect Karl can’t ignore Crystal anymore.
 She’s getting huge — figuratively if not literally.
 She’s on the cover of this month’s American Glamour, she’s done covers of international editions of Bazaar and Elle, and (I say modestly) a lot of people are talking about her book.
 So despite all his comment about the horror, the horror, the profound hein that is the plus-size, le voila, c’est Crystal in his show.
 She’s not as big as Beth Ditto, but she’s certainly as big as Beth Ditto.
-(And as a commenter on NYMag.com pointed out, we’ll have to see whether Karl uses Crystal in his more important ready-to-wear and couture shows in Paris or whether he just relegates her to San Tropez.)
+(Though we’ll have to see whether Karl uses Crystal in his more important ready-to-wear and couture shows in Paris, or whether he just relegates her to San Tropez.)

 I have no interest in getting into a whole megillah about the fact that Crystal, at maybe a size 10 (she’s thinner now than when we did the book) is actually plus-size.
 In high fashion, she’s plus.
 Anything above a six is plus.
 Yes, this is insane, and I am wildly sick of talking about it.
 You know why?
-Because it never leads to a substantive discussion about how plus-size models are still normative beauties, and it doesn’t lead in any meaningful way to talk about real bias against the genuinely plus-sized.
-(The book does go into that, and Crystal is actually a genuinely tolerant and broad-minded human, but no one really wants to TALK about the fact that being slightly overweight is actually correlated with better health than being “normal-weight” or thin.
-And no one wants to talk about the fact that we still don’t understand the mechanism of set point, and that despite the drumbeat of DIET DIET DIET, the vast majority of people who lose weight gain it back eventually, and yo-yo dieting is certainly correlated with more health risks than being slightly overweight.
-And people who are obese?
-Well, we don’t fully understand that either — do other underlying health issues and genetic proclivities cause obesity or is ill-health merely correlated and not caused by obesity?
-Baffling!
-Still!
-To ACTUAL SCIENCE!
-And yet we blindly say to all and sundry, LOSE WEIGHT!
-Because to question any of the science or culture surrounding avoirdupois makes people’s heads explode.
-We’d rather couch our bias in vague concerns about “health” and “the societal costs of the obesity epidemic” than look hard at actual well-done science.
-And people still dismiss Health at Every Size by Linda Bacon, Ph.D, and Rethinking Thin, by NYT science reporter Gina Kolata, because an actual paradigm shift in how we think about weight is too terrifying to contemplate, and also way more boring than just thinking about celebrities and their thighs.
+Because it never leads to a substantive discussion about how plus-size models are still normative hourglass cellulite-free beauties who are rarely above a size 14 US, and it doesn’t lead in any meaningful way to talk about real bias against genuine plus-sized humans.
+(The book does go into that, and Crystal is actually a genuinely tolerant and broad-minded human, but no one really wants to TALK about the fact that being slightly overweight is correlated with better health than being “normal-weight” or thin, or about the fact that yo-yo dieting is correlated with much more health risk than being slightly overweight.
+There are lots of real questions about mega-obesity’s cause and effect, too.
+We’d prefer to hand-wave vaguely about “health” and “the societal costs of the obesity epidemic” than to look hard at actual well-done science.
+Folks still dismiss Health at Every Size by Linda Bacon, Ph.D, and Rethinking Thin, by NYT science reporter Gina Kolata, because an actual paradigm shift in how we think about weight is too terrifying to contemplate, and also way more boring than just thinking about celebrities and their thighs.
 Because hey, we’re celeb-obsessed, and also hey, I may have just written the longest parenthetical ever but I just had two cups of coffee.)

 But I think Andre Leon Talley really has it right when he says what Crystal’s success really presages is “the return of personality models encouraged to be themselves instead of robotic look-alikes.”
 Crystal is really distinctive — not just because she’s not a size 0, but because she’s got those brows, that hair, that intelligence, that stare.
 She knows how to “work her angles,” as the nutty fashion people say.
 At Sassy I sat in on shoots with teenage models and saw how hard the photographer had to work to get them to move well and present different poses and options; watching Crystal at work is a whole other animal.
 She can do anything, and she only looks like herself, even as she can convey a zillion moods, from fierce to twinkly-Glamour-accessible to super-romantic.
 It’s been a very long time — the late 80s and early 90s, in fact — since there’s been a real crew of supermodels with truly distinct faces and serious abilities to Work It.
 As a very casual fashion-watcher, I hope Andre is right and we’re in for more Gloria Swanson-channeling (“I am big!
 It’s the pictures that got small!”) models.